telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 To obtain the `<the-unique-workspace-id>`, open https://jam.getfiddler.com/ and navigate to the desired workspace.
 Then, extract the workspace ID from the browser address bar by copying the last API endpoint.
 For example, the following URL https://jam.getfiddler.com/spaces/0d6694d0-88c5-4112-a5c4-0788f9b25dd0 loads a workspace with ID `0d6694d0-88c5-4112-a5c4-0788f9b25dd0`.

 The shared log will be encrypted if a password is set.
+The password requires you to consider that it has to:

-The password must be at least eight characters.
+- Be at least eight characters long.
+- Contain both lowercase and uppercase letters.
+- Contain at least a single number.

 Alternatively, you can use the `share` method without the optional `ShareOptions` argument.
 In that case, the log won't be encrypted and will be uploaded to the default organizational workspace.